Cyber Resilience Act (CRA) - no time to wait

 00:13:03: You want to work with this data, yeah, with AI model, things like that.

-00:13:07: So you have to connect there.
+00:13:06: You want to process the data, so you have to connect there.

-00:13:08: And then of course, those devices must be secure as well.
+00:13:08: And then, of course, those devices must be secure as well.

-00:13:23: forced.. which is good.
+00:13:24: which is good.

-00:13:24: Yeah, of course.
+00:13:25: Yeah, of course.

 00:13:25: That's a good thing.